 Don N. Hagist is managing editor of Journal of the American Revolution (allthingsliberty.com).
 His focus on demographics and material culture of the British Army in the American Revolution grew from the discovery that there was paucity of literature on the common British soldier, and that much of the conventional wisdom on the subject was inconsistent with available first-hand information.
 This led to a continuing quest to find and assimilate primary sources in Great Britain and America to better understand the thousands of professional British soldiers who served during the 1775-1783 war.

 Don’s specific areas of expertise include British operations in Rhode Island, demographics of the British army, and wives of British soldiers.
 He maintains a blog about British common soldiers, redcoat76.blogspot.com, and has published a number of articles in academic journals.
 His most recent books, The Revolution’s Last Men: The Soldiers behind the Photographs (Westholme Publishing, 2015) and British Soldiers, American War (Westholme Publishing, 2012), are available from major booksellers.
+His newest book, The Men Beneath the Red Coats, has just been released; see WSJ review.
 Don is an engineer for a major medical device manufacturer in Rhode Island, and also writes for several well-known syndicated and freelance cartoonists.
-He can be contacted at email@example.com.
+He can be contacted at firstname.lastname@example.org.

 DON N. HAGIST